A.E. Van Vogt: null-A series (1948–85); The Weapon Shops of Isher (1951), The Anarchistic Colossus (1977)

 A dystopia in which workers displaced by machines rise up against them, in the manner of the Luddites, but end up trying hard to repair them.

-Vonnegut described himself as pacifist, anarchist, and planetary citizen.
-(Killjoy, 2009)
+Vonnegut described himself as a pacifist, an anarchist, and a planetary citizen.
+(Vonnegut 1981, Granada pb edn: 124)

 @sf home, Ben Beck's website home